livebook-dev/livebook/README.md

   * LIVEBOOK_HOME - sets the home path for the Livebook instance.
 This is the default path used on file selection screens and others.
 Defaults to the user's operating system home.

+  * LIVEBOOK_IFRAME_PORT - sets the port that Livebook serves iframes at.
+    This is relevant only when running Livebook without TLS.
+Defaults to 8081.

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.